ognenkostov-hub/cybersecurity-labs/README.md

 ## Lab Environment

-All labs were conducted on **physical machines** to better simulate real-world cybersecurity scenarios, including network traffic behavior, endpoint telemetry, and system-level interactions.
+Part of the labs were conducted on **physical machines** to better simulate real-world cybersecurity scenarios, including network traffic behavior, endpoint telemetry, and system-level interactions.

 **Equipment used:**